sourcebroker/deployer-extended/README.rst

       if(function_exists('eaccelerator_clear')) eaccelerator_clear();

   |
-  | Php content that will be put into dynamicaly created file that should clear the caches.
+  | Php content that will be put into dynamically created file that should clear the caches.
   |

 - | **public_urls**